-The FRA Office of Safety Accidents Analysis Branch continuously monitors the occurrence of train accidents and incidents 24 hours a day, seven days a week, 365 days a year.
+The Security, Preparedness and Accident Analysis Division continuously monitors the occurrence of train accidents and incidents 24 hours a day, 7 days a week, 365 days a year.
 FRA field personnel are routinely dispatched to the scene of serious train accidents in order to determine their cause, or whether a formal investigation is warranted.

 Factual Investigation Reports that provide a detailed narrative describing the event, including a determination of probable cause can be found in the eLibrary.
 Please note that due to size constraints and other considerations, attachments and exhibits associated with these reports are not posted online, and will continue to be available only through a Freedom of Information Act (FOIA) request.